 Here are some quick tips to help retain great employees in your small business:

-- Provide proper training.
+- Provide proper training and onboarding.
 Employees that are clear on responsibilities and comfortable with executing them are more likely to stay.

 - Recognize achievements.
 Everyone wants to feel like they’ve done well.
-Employees who feel valued have a harder time parting with employers.
+Employees who feel valued through recognition programs have a harder time parting with employers.

 - Tweak compensation and benefits.
 It’s hard to say “see-ya!” to a great salary and benefits package.
 As a bonus, changing up how your employees are paid might benefit you at tax season.